-When entering a butterfly spread position, there are 2 break-even points for the butterfly spread position.
-Use the following formula above to calculate the break even points.
+When entering a butterfly spread position, there are two break-even points for the butterfly spread position.
+Use the following formula above to calculate the break-even points.

 To hit the sweet spot with butterfly spread options, you want the stock price to be exactly at strike B at expiration.
-Basically, your profit is maximized when the underlying stock price stays the same at expiration.
-Which means, at this price, only the lower striking call expires in the money.
+Your profit is maximized when the underlying stock price stays the same at expiration.
+This means that at this price, only the lower striking call expires in the money.